 .sdifiles which are not understood by older versions of mysqld.

 A backup taken in NDB 8.0 of tables which were created in NDB 7.6 or earlier, and which have not been altered since upgrading to NDB 8.0, should be restorable to older versions of NDB Cluster.

 Since it is possible to restore metadata and table data separately, you can in such cases restore the table schemas from a dump made using mysqldump, or by executing the necessary

 CREATE TABLEstatements manually, then import only the table data using ndb_restore with the

+Encrypted backups.
 Encrypted backups created in NDB 8.0.22 and later cannot be restored using ndb_restore from NDB 8.0.21 or earlier.

-NDB_STORED_USERprivilege is not supported prior to NDB 8.0.18.
+NDB_STORED_USERprivilege is supported only in NDB 8.0.